BELGIUM

 It was a nice break from the big city atmosphere of Paris.

-We were not alone with these thoughts.
+We were not alone in these thoughts.
 The Knokke beaches in summer have wide appeal.
-While I did not plunge into the cold North Sea, I did wade in after a very long bicycle ride on the promenade.
+While I did not plunge into the cold North Sea, I did wade in after a long bicycle ride on the promenade.
 The water was bracing.
 This is not the Med!

 ![]() |

-Seaside Knokke is a summer destination for Parisians and other landlocked Europeans who.
-In the month off August they leave the cities for the oxygenated countryside and large natural bodies of water.
+Seaside Knokke is a summer destination for Parisians and other landlocked Europeans.
+In the month of August, they leave the cities for the oxygenated countryside and large natural bodies of water.

-From Paris to Knokke was a few short train rides, about 90 minutes in all.
+From Paris to Knokke is a few short train rides away, about 90 minutes in all.
 This common mode of travel in Europe is always a bit of an adventure for North Americans.
 We departed Gare du Nord in Paris, to Brussels then took a connecting train through Bruges to Knokke.

-We stopped for about three hours in Brussels to have a look around before travelling on to Bruges/Knokke.
+We stopped for about three hours in Brussels to have a look around before travelling on to Bruge and Knokke.

 The Hanseatic League was a commercial and defensive confederation of merchant guilds throughout Northern Europe.

-Each of the rooftops of these buildings represented a guild.
+Each of the rooftops of these buildings represents a guild.

 ... and looking even closer |